openhab/openhabian/docs/openhabian.md

 <a id="switch-openhab-branch"></a>
 #### Can I switch openHAB 2 and 3 via openHABian branches?

-openHABian installs the latest stable build of openHAB.
+openHABian installs the latest release build of openHAB.
-The standard openHABian `openHAB` and `main` branches will install the new openHAB version 4 and the old `openHAB3` and `stable` branch will install the old openHAB version 3 and 2, respectively.
+The standard openHABian `openHAB` and `main` branches will install the new openHAB version 4 and the old `openHAB3` and `legacy` branches will install the old openHAB version 3 or 2, respectively.
 You can migrate between versions by selecting the corresponding 4X menu option.
 That should also result in an openHABian branch change.
-If you want to choose from stable, snapshot or milestone releases, please do so via `openhabian-config` tool (also menu 4X).
+If you want to choose from release (stable), snapshot or milestone releases, please do so via `openhabian-config` tool (also menu 4X).
 Note this will **not** result in any openHABian branch change.
-Switching from stable to newer development releases might introduce changes and incompatibilities, so please be sure to make a full openHAB backup first!
+Switching to newer development releases might introduce changes and incompatibilities, so please be sure to make a full openHAB backup first!
 Check the Linux installation article for all needed details: [Linux: Changing Versions](linux.html#changing-versions)

 <a id="headache"></a>